 Many people diagnosed with borderline personality disorder have a fear of abandonment.
 They may react strongly to any kind of real or imagined abandonment.
 In order to prevent this alleged abandonment, individuals may act out or be dramatic.

 Pattern of Unstable Relationships

 Individuals with borderline personality disorder commonly have a past filled with unstable relationships.
 For those with BPD, romance and even friendships can feel like a roller coaster.
-Patients with BPD may get close to loved ones in a short amount of time.
+They may get close to loved ones in a short amount of time.

 This leads to serious relationships after just days or weeks.
 It can also lead to dramatic fights and serious long-term problems.
 A person with borderline personality disorder may not be single for very long, but they will typically have a dramatic romantic history.